ljw1004/csharpspec/csharp/classes.md

     ;
 ```

-The base class specified in a class declaration can be a constructed class type (§4.4).
+The base class specified in a class declaration can be a constructed class type ([Constructed types](types.md#constructed-types)).
 A base class cannot be a type parameter on its own, though it can involve the type parameters that are in scope.

 ```csharp
 class Extend<V>: V {}            // Error, type parameter used as base class